joaquinelio/litul-crud/README.md

 CRUD PAD  htmlElement,

-My very first js project  html-css-js vanilla, doing-LEARNING js same time.
+My very first js project  html-css-js vanilla, doing-learning js same time.
 Thanks to javascript.info.
-It's great.
+The site is great.

 Warning
+Still LEARNING process.
----There should be a better tool...  and far more complete and integrated frameworks over there--- This is just a practice field.
+There should be a better tool...  and far more complete and integrated frameworks over there--- This is just a practice field.
 For now.